 The pool and location were the main highlights, though the pool is shared with the Pavlos hotel next door and is prone to getting rowdy in the afternoons.

-Ultimately, I chose to move to a different hotel in Kos Town after my 4 days were up because I was fed up with sleeping badly and having to pay for my own breakfast because the hotel’s offering wasn’t good enough.
+Ultimately, I moved to a different hotel in Kos Town after my four days were up because I was fed up with sleeping poorly and having to pay for my own breakfast because the hotel’s offering wasn’t good enough.